 In a pre-performance talk, Scott explained that he wondered what it might have been like to be an enslaved person working at Gadsby’s who had to go down to the river, usually on the coldest days, pull ice out of the river, and take it into that space.
 Once back in that space, what happened?
 “Not only is the ice an amenity,” says Scott, “but the bodies that served that ice are also amenities.”

 Scott also explained that in trying to create a narrative about a historic moment that may not have been documented, or that research may not completely support, he is using “myth making” and empathy as a pathway to truth.
 “What are the histories we tell,” wonders Scott, “and those we don’t tell?”
 Research and other records document the names of the prominent wealthy white men who frequented and patronized Gadsby’s Tavern for political, business, and social events.
 But what about those who labored there?
 What is known about their lives?

 Scott’s procession to Gadsby’s Tavern continues from the Potomac Waterfront to King Street.
 The crowd of about twenty who had gathered at the dock follow, and along the way, others join.
 The seriousness and weight of what is happening, for many, is not yet apparent and understood.
-Passersby and weekend revelers question, “What is this?
+Passersby question, “What is this?
 What is going on?”